TauseefMalik/screenshot-classifier/README.md

-Note - you are free to modify the code to read entire directory of images and categorise all of them.
+Note - you are free to modify the code to read entire directory of images and categorise all of them or use a library to change file attributes to add most probable tag.